Fleckism/SecurityPlus/SecurityPlus/11 C Secure Remote Access Protocols.md

 ### Authentication Header (AH)

 The Authentication Header ([[AH]]) protocol performs a cryptographic hash on the whole packet, including the IP header, plus a shared secret key (known only to the communicating hosts), and adds this [[HMAC]] in its header as an **Integrity** Check Value ([[ICV]]).
 The recipient performs the same function on the packet and key and should derive the same value to confirm that the packet has not been modified.
 The payload is **not encrypted** so this protocol does not provide confidentiality.
-Also, the inclusion of IP header fields in the ICV means that the check will fail across [[NAT]] [[gateways]], where the IP address is rewritten.
+Also, the inclusion of IP header fields in the ICV means that the check will fail across [[NAT]] [[gateway]], where the IP address is rewritten.
 Consequently, AH is not often used.

 ![There are 4 blocks in a row: IP Header, AH (which contains a small block named ICV), TCP/UDP, and Payload.](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/81-1599771806095.png)